DerouichAbdessalam/data_wranglers_wikispeedia/index.md

-As we suposed, players take a hike, find a good "peak" and try to go down as fast as possible to the target, when they fail, they repeat the procedure again, until they succed or get too tired of hiking !
+As we suposed, players take a hike, find a good "peak" and try to go down as fast as possible to the target, when they fail, they repeat the procedure again, until they succeed or get too tired of hiking !

 Since this strategy is common to both successful and unsuccessful players, we need to dig a bit deeper to see if there is a true difference between